+Muineachán held on to win by 0-13competition which included a n

+of great games.
+The Intermedia

+and Junior Finals were played a

+double header in Pairc Esler and

+a fitting end to another great ye

-Muineachán held on to win by 0-13 to 0-11 scoreline to secure their first Ulster Under 21 Football title since 1999.
-Congratulations to Muineachán on this historic achievement.
-In the All Ireland Semi Final, played in Tullamore, Corcaigh just held out to win on a 0-13 to 0-11 scoreline.
+activity on our playing fields.Ulster Under 21 Football title since

+1999.
+Congratulations to Muineachán

+on this historic achievement.
+In the All

+Ireland Semi Final, played in Tullamore,

+Corcaigh just held out to win on a 0-13

+to 0-11 scoreline.competition which included a n

+of great games.
+The Intermediat

+and Junior Finals were played a

+double header in Pairc Esler and

+activity on our playing fields.

+The Intermediate Football Club

+Championship remains an extreme